 We are pleased to announce that the 10th AEEF conference with the title “Asia and Europe in times of global change”,will take place on 15-16 May 2014 in Berlin, Germany.

 The event is jointly organised by next year’s host Bertelsmann Stiftung, Bruegel and Centre d'Etudes Prospectives et d'Informations Internationales (CEPII) on the European side, and Asian Development Bank Institute (ADBI), Chinese Academy of Social Sciences (CASS), and Korea University (CEAS) on the Asian side.
-Further details will be announced About AEEF With a growing recognition for the need to diversify and consolidate the linkage between economists and practitioners from Asia and Europe, five institutions from Asia and Europe agreed in 2006 to establish an Asia Europe Economic Forum (AEEF) to serve as a high level forum, giving Asian and European policy experts an occasion for in-depth research-based exchanges on global issues of mutual interest.
-Participants to those previous editions include former and current high ranking officials, senior parliamentarians, central bank governors, prominent academics, and private sector economists.
+The event will bring together a range of high-ranking participants, including active and former senior policymakers, recognized academic experts and private sector specialists.

 We have the pleasure to announce the China-Europe-US Economists Symposium: Reform—Challenges & Opportunities which will be held in Beijing on 17-18 May 2014.
 This conference is jointly organised by CF40 - China Finance 40 Forum, PIIE - Peterson Institute for International Economics and Bruegel.
 Draft agenda: I. Prospect, Risks and Challenges for Sino-US Economic Growth II.
 Secular Stagnation?
 III.
 Financial Reform and Its Effect on Real Economy IV.
 Inflation and Asset Price Dynamics V. 70th Anniversary for Bretton Woods: Review & Outlook